Zsailer/jupyter_authorized_server/example/single-user-example/README.md

 # Authorization in a simple Jupyter Notebook Server

-This folder contains two examples:
+This folder contains the following examples:
 1. a "read-only" Jupyter Notebook Server
 2. a read/write Server without the ability to execute code on kernels.
+3. a "temporary notebook server", i.e. read and execute notebooks but cannot save/write notebooks.

 ## How does it work?